nayan0499/Mini_Project/README.md

 ## Project Background:

-This application runs on the command line.
-The user is able to view and choose from multiple menu options, including creating, updating, reading, and deleting data from csv files.
+This CLI project was developed to fulfil the clients' constantly changing requirements.
+Currently, this app allows users to view and choose from multiple menu options, including creating, updating, reading, and deleting data which persists in csv files.

 ### Client requirements:
+The following requirements have been implemented in my app.

 * Create a product, courier, or order dictionary and add it to a list
 * View all products, couriers, or orders
 * Update the status of an order